Pints, Pounds, & Pâté

 Port Charlotte Harbor (East of Boca Grande)

 Unobstructed access to the pristine beach is easy, with a number of public parks dotting the Island, providing entry to miles of sugar sand beaches (and some good shell selections!)
 During the week, you'll find few crowds, with people spacing themselves out and generally not posting up for the entire day.
-Extra points for taking your golf cart to the beach - don't worry, there's a parking lot (we biked).
+Extra points for taking your golf cart to the beach.
+Remember, if you're coming for the day, the new parking restrictions have removed much of the free parking people used to use to visit the beach.
+The situation appears to be in flux, so keep checking in to make sure you have the most up-to-date information.

 Sunset, Boca Grande Florida, Beach